Last Updated on June 24, 2026

 Red Snapper

-Red snapper stack on natural bottom and artificial reefs in 60 to 100 feet.
-Most limits come in the first few hours, leaving time to target other species on the same trip.
+Red snapper stack on natural bottom and artificial reefs at depths of 60 to 100 feet.
+Most limits are reached in the first few hours, leaving time to target other species on the same trip.

 - State waters: Year-round